Transfer Learning of CATE with Kernel Ridge Regression: Theoretical Results

 \subsection{Weak Overlap}

-We now explain \emph{weak overlap}, one of our core assumptions.
-Our setting involves two types of distributional shifts: one between treated covariates and control covariates, and another between source and target covariates.
-We propose and assume the concept of weak overlap for both shifts, and we discuss how it is weaker than the commonly used overlap condition.
+Our setting involves two types of distributional shifts: one between treated covariates and control covariates, and the other between source and target covariates.
+In this subsection, we introduce the notion of \emph{weak overlap} for both shifts.

-Existing works on causal inference usually assume \emph{positivity} or \emph{strong overlap}, which requires the propensity score be bounded away from 0 and 1.
-We aim to relax this assumption, allowing the propensity score to take singular values of 0 or 1.
+Existing works on causal inference usually assume \emph{positivity} or \emph{strong overlap}, which requires the propensity score to be bounded away from \(0\) and \(1\).
+We relax this assumption by allowing the propensity score to approach \(0\) or \(1\), and even admit singular cases.
 Below, we present our \emph{weak treatment overlap} assumption.
 To facilitate analysis, we define two second-moment operators associated with the treated and control groups: